-Who will be eligible to participate in the FedNow Service?
-How will merchants, consumers, or non-bank payment service providers access the service?
+Who is eligible to participate in the FedNow Service?
+How do merchants, consumers, or non-bank payment service providers access the service?

 As with current Federal Reserve Bank services, the FedNow Service will be available to depository institutions eligible to hold accounts at the Reserve Banks under applicable federal statutes and Federal Reserve rules, policies, and procedures.
 Participants will be able to designate a service provider or agent to submit or receive payment instructions on their behalf.
 Participants will also be able to settle payments in the account of a correspondent, if they choose to do so.
 Merchants, consumers, or non-bank payment service providers can access the service through depository institutions as they do today with other payment systems.

-Will cross-border transactions also be available in the FedNow Service?
+Are cross-border transactions available in the FedNow Service?

 At launch, the FedNow Service will support only domestic payments between U.S. depository institutions.

-How will the FedNow Service support liquidity management needs in a 24x7x365 environment?
+How does the FedNow Service support liquidity management needs in a 24x7x365 environment?